Arthritis MRI: Info, Appearance & Get a Scan

 • Spine: A spine MRI can allow your clinician to look carefully at the discs, nerve roots and joints in your spine to see if any damage is caused by degenerative or inflammatory spinal arthritis.

-• Hips - A hip MRI can help identify cartilage loss, a build-up of fluid, swelling and tendon damage, all of which can be signs of hip arthritis.
+• Hips: A hip MRI can help identify cartilage loss, a build-up of fluid, swelling and tendon damage, all of which can be signs of hip arthritis.

 • Hands and feet: A foot and ankle MRI can closely examine the small joints and bones within these areas of the body.
 Gout is often found in the big toe and is caused by a uric acid crystal build-up, which MRI can clearly visualise.
 The scan can also reveal cartilage, tendon and joint damage, and bone erosions caused by gout.

-MRI scans are useful for spotting and monitoring different kinds of arthritis.
-They help clinicians find problems early, which helps them to plan the best treatment.
 By showing symptoms like swelling, damaged cartilage, and other signs of arthritis clearly, MRI scans help doctors understand what's going on with your joints and bones, leading to better results.

 How to get a private MRI scan for arthritis

 Get your health back on track today and book a private MRI scan for arthritis near you with Scan.com.
 We can help you skip NHS waiting lists and fast-track your diagnosis and treatment without a GP referral.
-You’ll speak to an expert clinical consultant within days at a flexible appointment time that suits you.
-Choose from over 150 centres nationwide and get fast online results, including a digital imaging report.

 Sources: